MateuxDotDev/tiny-img/README.md

 ## Code quality and coverage

 This will be handled by SonarQube during the CI/CD pipeline.
-All services must meet a quota of at least **50% code coverage**.
+All services must meet a quota of **100% code coverage**.
+Yes, you read it right, **100%**.

 ## Communication protocols